lottemichels/Complex-Systems-Group-6/README.md

 # Information

-This repository contains the code that was used for the ePortfolio assignment for the Complex Systems course (academic year 2024-2025) created by Group 6.
+This repository contains the code and the entries that make up the ePortfolio assignment for the Complex Systems course (academic year 2024-2025) created by Group 6.
+We investigated the dynamics inside a honeybee colony over a total of 8 sub-reports.
 The folders are named based on the entries/modules they are linked to.
+Each folder contains the code and report for their respective entry/module.

 Project contributers and their executed tasks:
 * **Djourdan Johnson**: _writing_ Module 10